goldfinch/loadmore/README.md

 ## Usage

-To display the loadable area use one of the examples below for further customization
+To call the loadable area use one of the examples below for further customization

-#### Method 1 (quick preview)
+#### Method 1 (quick preview for test)

 ```html
 $Loadable(App\Models\MyLoadableModel)